outerim/seussical-oak-hills-2018/index.md

 -----------

 ## Welcome!
-Parents and Students- Wow what a couple of weeks we have had!
-The students have been working so hard on learning their parts to the big ensemble numbers.
-They are sounding so great!
-To help solidify all their work we strongly encourage you to download the music to the show from the link that was emailed out last week.
-Below you can find the lyrics to the songs that the students have been working on.
-We thought that would help your students as they practice the songs.
-Remind them to practice the harmoies they have learned at rehearsal.
-The calendar has been updated.
-Please note that it is subject to change.
-Please be sure to check it frequently to see when and where your student is needed for rehearsal.
+Parents and Students- first off we need to give these kids a huge shout out!
+2 tough weeks of learning the music to the show and they have done a great job!
+We even got to start on the blocking and choreography for the finale last week.
+This week are diving into the ensemble work.
+Please be sure to check the calendar above to see when and where your student will need to be throughout the week.
+If you see their character name or the ensemble name that means they are needed.
+If you don't see their name or ensemble that means they are not needed.

+We appreciate those who have stayed home because they have been sick.
+We have missed you and will be grateful when you are back.
+Please remember to not come to rehearsal if you are feeling sick.

 ## Important dates
 * March 18, 2022 9:00am-12:00pm Swamp cast Dress rehearsal, 1:30-4:30pm Duloc Dress rehearsal